Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging: Experiements and Results

 \subsection{Targeted Misclassification}

-In the context of our targeted PGD adversarial attacks on the Pathology Language-Image Pretraining (PLIP) model using the Kather Colon dataset, our objective was to intentionally induce misclassifications for specific tissue types.
+In the context of our targeted PGD adversarial attacks on the PLIP model using the Kather Colon dataset, our objective was to intentionally induce misclassifications for specific tissue types.

-These targeted misclassifications were chosen to assess the model's susceptibility to adversarial manipulations across a spectrum of tissue types, mirroring potential real-world scenarios where misdiagnoses could have critical consequences.
+These targeted misclassifications were chosen to assess the model's susceptibility to adversarial manipulations across a spectrum of tissue types, mirroring potential real-world scenarios, where misdiagnoses could have critical consequences.
 The successful implementation of these targeted misclassifications, which can be observed from Fig. \ref{fig:2}, further underscores the nuanced vulnerabilities of PLIP to adversarial attacks and raises questions about the model's trustworthiness in medical imaging applications.
+Along with PLIP, we have also performed this trageted PGD adversarial attack on an additional VLM model, BiomedClip, in which we have observed similar vulnerabilities of misclassifications (data not shown). \cite{zhang2024biomedclip}